12% of Trucks Pulled From the Road for Brake Violations During CVSA Brake Safety Week

 Meanwhile, data from the Federal Motor Carrier Safety Administration’s (FMCSA’s) Large Truck Crash Causation Study shows that trucks with brake safety violations pose a serious threat to other drivers on the road.
 When FMCSA researchers examined the subset of truck wrecks where the braking capacity of the truck was critical, they found that 45.5 percent of the trucks involved had brake safety violations that should have put the truck out of service.

-The failure rate of more than 16% for brake inspections during Brake Safety Day 2019 shows that the widespread brake safety issues in the trucking industry aren’t improving.
+The failure rate of 12% for brake inspections during Brake Safety Week 2020 shows that the widespread brake safety issues in the trucking industry aren’t improving.
 The public and the lawmakers who represent them should expect much better, and these troubling brake violation rates are unlikely to improve unless trucking companies are held accountable for their indifference to peoples’ safety.

 Contact Truck Wreck Justice If You’ve Been Hurt in a Trucking Accident

 If you or a loved one has been injured in a crash involving a large truck or bus, Seattle Truck Law’s attorneys are here to help.
 With years of experience and a sole focus on crashes that involve large commercial vehicles like trucks and buses, our attorneys are powerful advocates for trucking accident victims and won’t hesitate to fight for your rights in court.